Egg Protein Market

 The use of antibiotics and pesticides in conventional egg production can have detrimental effects on ecosystems and contribute to the development of antibiotic-resistant bacteria, posing risks to human and animal health alike.

-Broader perspective, the environmental impact of egg production extends beyond local ecosystems to global concerns such as deforestation and biodiversity loss.
+Broader perspective, the environmental impact of egg production extends beyond local ecosystems to concerns such as deforestation and biodiversity loss.
 The expansion of agricultural land for feed crop cultivation can lead to habitat destruction and loss of biodiversity, particularly in regions with sensitive ecosystems.

 Efforts to mitigate these environmental impacts include improved waste management practices, adoption of sustainable agricultural techniques, and advancements in feed efficiency to reduce resource consumption.
 Additionally, consumer awareness and demand for sustainably produced eggs, as well as regulatory measures promoting environmental stewardship within the agricultural sector, play crucial roles in shaping the future sustainability of egg production.